Microsoft/azure-docs.pl-pl/articles/databox-online/azure-stack-edge-gpu-deploy-virtual-machine-templates.md

 <!--## Configure AzCopy

-When you install the latest version of AzCopy, you will need to configure AzCopy to ensure that it matches the blob storage REST API version of your Azure Stack Edge device.
+When you install the latest version of AzCopy, you will need to configure AzCopy to ensure that it matches the blob storage REST API version of your Azure Stack Edge Pro device.

-On the client used to access your Azure Stack Edge device, set up a global variable to match the blob storage REST API version.
+On the client used to access your Azure Stack Edge Pro device, set up a global variable to match the blob storage REST API version.

 ### On Windows client